 Most people encounter a pharmacy on a regular basis.
-And I find that many patients want to just pay for their medication and go, but they’re missing out on important information.
-Below, I will detail some “insider tips” that will help you make the most from your pharmacy.
+And we find that many patients want to just pay for their medication and go, but they’re missing out on important information.
+Below, we will detail some “insider tips” that will help you make the most from your pharmacy.

 Here are questions to consider asking whenever you pick up your prescription:

 - Specific directions on how to take the medication.
 For example, if you have questions about how much to take, how often to take it, how long to take the medication (days/weeks) etc.

 - What to do if a dose is missed

 - Drug interactions with any medications that the pharmacy doesn’t fill for you (such as supplements, herbals, over-the-counter medications, etc.)

 It’s best to only use one pharmacy because that pharmacy will have a complete record of all the medications you take.
 This is important for safety, as your pharmacist can be aware of any potential interactions between different medications you may be taking.